Limited-time offer: Switch to Nextiva today and get up to 12 months free*

 Every company has its pros and cons, so you’ll need to consider those when choosing a VoIP service.
 A small five-person business relying heavily on a call center, for example, will have starkly different needs from a large company with 20 customer service teams.

-That said, Nextiva consistently offers more extensive features and functionality for comparable plans.
-Nextiva’s customer support and reliability both consistently outperform Ooma’s scores on multiple platforms, including Capterra.
+Nextiva offers more extensive features and functionality across comparable plans.
+Nextiva’s customer support and platform performance outperform Ooma’s scores on multiple platforms, including Capterra.
 Nextiva has a 4.6 score, while Ooma has a 4.4 customer support rating.

 Nevertheless, the best phone service for your business ultimately depends on your budget, unique needs, and which specific features are most important to you.